Banner

 David Groep, Independent Researcher, Netherlands

-Geir M. Køien, ICT, University of Agder, Norway
+Geir M. Køien, University of Agder, Norway

 Jan Meijer, Independent Researcher, Norway